Neha/food-information/README.md

 2) HOC

 I have developed the solution on HOC.
 Reason is to make this generic and let the consumer gives the control of changing the structure of the table , order of the table etc. I have combined it with the styled-components.
 As it was mentioned that it is one of the bonus point otherwise I would have use SCSS.

+# Thank you!!